What You Need to Know About Healthcare Costs in the United States

 Visitors to the United States are often cautioned to purchase health insurance prior to their visit.
 Often this encouragement is accompanied by stern warnings, even horror stories about healthcare costs in the USA.
 People talk about outrageous bills for the uninsured party who finds themselves in trouble.
-But these dramatic stories don’t really reflect the cost of health care in the USA – or do they?
+But these dramatic stories don’t really reflect the cost of health care in the United States – or do they?
 Here’s what you need to know about the costs of health care in the USA so they can make the best choices for their travel needs.

 Despite its mixed reputation, healthcare in the United States performs exceptionally well in many regards.
 For instance, it has the best outcomes in the world for surviving a heart attack or stroke – though it doesn’t do well when it comes to diabetes and asthma.
 Waiting times, a concern in many countries with advanced health care systems, are less of a problem in the United States.
 And preventative health care spending is only marginally lower than that of other industrialized nations.
 Overall, the standard of health care in the United States is very high – but that may be of little comfort when a traveler is faced with an astonishing bill.